Archomeda/Gw2Sharp/docs/guides/middleware.md

 This middleware checks the HTTP status codes and wraps possible errors in an exception that can be caught in your code.
 Check [the guide on exception handling](xref:Guides.ExceptionHandling) for the kinds of exceptions that Gw2Sharp can throw.

-This middleware does not hafve any customizable configuration.
+This middleware does not have any customizable configuration.

 ---